raipranav384/OSN_Assign_4_XV6/Report.md

 ### a.
 First Come First Serve FCFS

-- Updated `struct proc` to store process is created
+- Updated `struct proc` to store when the process is created
 - Edited `allocproc()` to initialise the new variable created above
 - Modified code in `scheduler()` to pick the process with the earliest time of creation
+- No premption of process
 ### b.
 Lottery Based Scheduling

-- Implemented a random function to randomly assign CPU time to a process proportional to the number of tickets in the process
+- Implemented a `rand()`function to randomly assign CPU time to a process proportional to the number of tickets in the process proc struct

 ### c.
 Priority Based Scheduling PBS